github/objective-c-style-guide/README.md

 if (shitIsBad) return;
 ```

+## Blocks

-Blocks should have a space between their return type and name.
+ * Blocks should have a space between their return type and name.

-Block definitions should omit their return type when possible.
+ * Block definitions should omit their return type when possible.

-Block definitions should omit their arguments if they are void.
+ * Block definitions should omit their arguments if they are `void`.

 ```objc
 void (^blockName1)(void) = ^{